limeos-org/window-manager/README.md

 planning on making large code changes, please consult the project maintainers beforehand.

-To get started, see the `CONTRIBUTING.md` file.
+To get started, see `CONTRIBUTING.md`.

 ### License